cvemir369/cvemir369/README.md

 <p align="left">

-  I began my career as a freelance Audio & Video Producer, where I mastered the art of recording, editing, mixing, and mastering.
-This role instilled in me a strong attention to detail, creativity, and a commitment to delivering exceptional quality—all of which I've carried into my career as a Full-Stack Developer.
+  Here’s a refined version of your bio with a more relaxed tone and the additional details you requested:

+---

+**Freelance Audio & Video Producer turned Full-Stack Developer**
+I started my career crafting sound and visuals—recording, editing, mixing, and mastering—which sharpened my eye for detail, creativity, and dedication to high-quality work.
+Those skills seamlessly transitioned into my journey as a **Full-Stack Developer**, where I now build robust and engaging digital experiences.

-  Today, I am a customer-focused developer with expertise in both front-end and back-end technologies - MERN/PERN/PDRP Stack.
-My technical skill set includes Python (Django, Flask), JavaScript (React, Node.js, Express.js), HTML5, CSS, and database management with SQL (PostgreSQL) and NoSQL (MongoDB).
-I'm also proficient in using Git and GitHub for version control, as well as frameworks like Tailwind CSS for creating visually appealing, responsive designs.
+I specialize in the **MERN/PERN stacks**, with expertise in **Python (Django, Flask), JavaScript (React, Node.js, Express.js), HTML5, CSS**, and database management using **SQL (PostgreSQL) and NoSQL (MongoDB)**.
+I also love working with **Git/GitHub** for version control and frameworks like **Tailwind CSS** to create sleek, responsive designs.

-  Passionate about leveraging technology to solve real-world problems, I'm always eager to collaborate on innovative projects that push boundaries and create meaningful impact.
-Let's connect!
+Technology excites me most when it solves real-world problems.
+I’m always open to collaborating on innovative projects that push boundaries and make an impact.

+**Originally from Niš, Serbia 🇷🇸, now based in Weilheim, Germany 🇩🇪.** Let’s connect and build something awesome!

+---

+This keeps it professional but more conversational and engaging.
+Let me know if you'd like any further tweaks!
 </p>

 ---